hobietje/oswe/README.md

 ## Practice on real-life Open Source

-Plenty of OSS out there, but I spent some time trying to find known vulnerabilities in old versions of thse:
+Plenty of OSS out there, but I spent some time trying to find known vulnerabilities in old versions of these:

 * [ImpressCMS](https://github.com/ImpressCMS/impresscms)